Sunjay Kapur: Personal life

 Kapur's first marriage was to Delhi-based fashion designer Nandita Mahtani in 1996.
 They divorced in 2000.
 In 2003, he married Hindi film actress Karisma Kapoor.
 The couple had two children, daughter Samaira, born in 2005, and son Kiaan, born in 2010.
 After a long legal battle, Sanjay and Karisma officially separated in 2016.
 Kapur's third marriage was to Priya Sachdev in 2017.
 A son, Azarius, was born to the couple.

 Death

 Kapur died on 12 June 2025 after collapsing during a polo match in England.
 He was 53.
-The Telegraph reported that he died suddenly after swallowing a bee while playing polo.
-He had gone into anaphylactic shock after a bee had inadvertently stung him in the mouth.
+The Telegraph reported that he died suddenly after swallowing a bee while playing polo; however, the post-mortem report confirmed that he died due to left ventricular hypertrophy and ischemic heart disease.

+Sunjay Kapur inheritance dispute

+Kapur's ₹30,000 crore estate has been involved in an inheritance dispute since his death.

+After his death, his third wife, Priya Kapur, produced a March 2025 will.
+This will said Kapur that left the entire estate to Priya.
+This claim was challenged by both his mother Rani Kapur, and separately by his two children with Karisma Kapoor, all of whom alleged it to be a forged will.

+The matter is being heard before the Delhi High Court and has also reached the Supreme Court of India.
+In May 2026, the Supreme Court referred the dispute to mediation, with the former Chief Justice of India DY Chandrachud having been appointed the mediator.